pandoc-jp/pandoc-doc-ja/src-md/users-guide.md

     compatibility.
 Using `--variable=pdfa` without specified value
     is not supported.
-To successfully generate PDF/A the required ICC color profiles have to be available and the content and all included files (such as images) have to be standard conforming.
+To successfully generate PDF/A the required ICC color profiles have to be available and the content and all included files (such as images) have to be standard-conforming.
     The ICC profiles and output intent may be specified using the variables `pdfaiccprofile` and `pdfaintent`.
 See also [ConTeXt PDFA] for more details.